Christopher Sykes looks at how cuts to legal aid could impact local politicians.

 It is not yet entirely clear how the legal aid cuts will affect local government.
 Nevertheless, if demand for legal services remains constant, but supply dwindles, local leaders may come under pressure to make up the shortfall.
 Leaders who fail to do so may find that their surgeries come to resemble triages where the most troubled constituents are simply ‘beyond help’.

 Christopher Sykes is a researcher at Localis, a local government think tankLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.